Imesh-Madushan-Dev/Flutter-Simple-Weather-App/README.md

-# Weather API
+# Simple Weather App using Flutter 🌦️

 This project is a Flutter application that provides weather information using a weather API.

 ## Features

 - Current weather information
-- 7-day weather forecast
 - Search for weather by city
 - Display weather conditions with icons